Austrian Legion: Formation

 Following the deportation of Theodor Habicht from Austria in 1932, Habicht moved his headquarters into Bavaria, to continue organized Nazi activities in Austria.

 On 19 June 1933, the government of Engelbert Dollfuss banned the Nazi Party in Austria.
 About 10,000 Nazis fled from arrest to Bavaria, where Habicht organized them into the Austrian Legion, based at Dachau.
 Joined by more emigres following the failed 1934 July Putsch, they soon numbered over 15,000.
 In Bavaria, the expatriates received military training from the Sturmabteilung (SA), Schutzstaffel (SS), and German Army and police.
 They were also given arms – 10,300 rifles and 360 machine guns.

-The Austrian Legion was officially part of SA-Obergruppe VIII, designated for Austria.
+The Austrian Legion was officially part of SA-Obergruppe VIII, designated "Austria".
+This Obergruppe was under the command of SA-Obergruppenführer Hermann Reschny.

 The Legion was used in practice to cause concern in the Vienna government of military action from Bavaria and to smuggle Nazi propaganda into Austria.
 At this time, the Legion numbered over 14,000 and possessed over 1,500 motorcars and could reach the Austrian border in 24 hours.
 The threat the Legion posed was minimized, however, when the Legion was ordered to surrender its arms to the Wehrmacht following the Night of the Long Knives, Hitler's purge of the SA.